How to Set Up Node.js Application in cPanel Hosting?

 The Application Root is the file system location for your app’s files.
 This path is relative to your cPanel home directory,

-If you entered myapp as the Application Root, your full path becomes /home/username/myapp
+as the Application Root, your full path becomes/home/username/myapp

 You may refer to this section - Step 4 if you are unsure your current Application Root.